AnthonyLloyd/CsCheck/Comparison.md

  Fail: 0.0.0
 ```

-Size is also a better representation of if one value is smaller than another especially for collections.
+Size is also a better representation of comparison especially for collections or a number of axis.
 There are examples where increasing on one axis while decreasing on others can lead to smaller cases e.g. if Version fails for 2 * ma + mi + bu ≥ 255 * 2
 CsCheck will be able to shrink to 255.0.0 but Hedgehog won't.